AtomLens app icon

 de_losko_atomlens_rule_of_five_violationsNumberRule-of-Five violation count.

-de_losko_atomlens_rule_of_five_evaluated_criteria_countNumberNumber of Rule-of-Five criteria evaluated.
+de_losko_atomlens_rule_of_five_evaluated_criteria_countNumberNumber of evaluated Rule-of-Five criteria.

 de_losko_atomlens_rule_of_five_compliantNumber (0/1)Rule-of-Five compliance flag.